Nozzles and discs

 • In practice, nozzle wear is often considered not to affect spraying quality as long as the increase in flow rate is less than 10%.

-• Nozzles can be unclogged using compressed air (which is not easy to do in the field, although small bombs are now available) or a soft brush.
+• Nozzles can be unclogged using compressed air (not easy to do in the field, although small spray cans are now available) or a soft brush.
 Under no circumstances should you use the blade of a knife or, even less, bring the nozzle to your mouth (product toxicity) and blow into it.

-Filtration fineness is generally expressed in "MESH".
+• Filtration fineness is generally expressed in "MESH".
 It is defined by a colour code (see illustration).
-It is important to adapt the size of the filters in a precise order: from the largest sieve to the finest sieve.
+The use of air injection nozzles requires filtration before the nozzles of at least 80 mesh!

 Turbulence nozzle